 Having always been very involved in her community, she says "I am proud to serve on the CWWRA board where we all work so well together".
 The board members contribute hundreds of volunteer hours preparing and producing the summer rodeo series.
 "There is a ton of work that goes into pulling off 12 great rodeos, but it's all worth it when you see those smiling faces."
 She is most passionate about keeping our "Western Heritage" alive and "always working to improve the show!"
 The best part of rodeo night she says is "getting to interact with all the people…contestants, spectators and our amazing volunteers!"
 You will see her driving the rodeo “vintage golf cart" around the grounds or checking in contestants, when she is not organizing and directing volunteers!
 Please take a moment to stop her and say hello.

 Tom was raised in Ridgway, Colorado.
-He currently manages the Crystal River Ranch, a cow/calf operation in Carbondale residing there with his wife Ginny of 34 years.
+He currently manages the Crystal River Ranch, a cow/calf operation in Carbondale residing there with his wife Ginny of 36 years.
 Tom and Ginny feel fortunate to have some cattle of their own as well.
-They have one daughter Crystal (Derek) Ferguson of Dallas, Texas; grand daughter Tegwyn, and grand son Riordan.
+They have one daughter Crystal (Derek) Ferguson of Dallas, Texas; grand daughter Tegwyn 7 years old, and grand son Riordan, 4 years old.
 Tegwyn at 4 years of age, did her first mutton bustin at the CWWR in 2014.
-Riordan hopes to do his first mutton bustin' in 2017.
+Riordan did his first mutton bustin' in 2017.
 Tegwyn and Riordan love warming up (or winding up as Tegwyn has coined it) horses before the rodeo starts.
 Tegwyn really loves the calf scramble.

 Tom began his career as a cowboy at the age of 14 on high mountain pastures in Telluride working for a cow/calf and sheep operation building fence, riding herd health and irrigating.
 Working with cattle and being horseback has remained his passion since.
 Tom participated in the high school rodeo team at Ridgway, team roping and riding bulls.